KytoDragon/imgui/docs/README.md

 Dear ImGui
 =====

-This is the D-Port of Dear ImGui (https://github.com/ocornut/imgui).
-It aims to support all of ImGui's features as well as to update in a timely manner after a new ImGui version has been released.

-I have tried to mimic the original api as close as posible while adapting certain things to the D programming language (e.q. using strings instead of "const char*" and arrays instead of pointers).
-Please look at the included demo programm in imgui_demo.d for example code.
-All of ImGui is nothrow and @nogc.

-The C++ version of Dear Imgui relies on compile-time options to integrate the library into your codebase.
-In this port this is done via the file imconfig.d (found in the root folder of this repository).
-Copy this file into a module name "d_imgui" in your codebase and adjust the parameters found within.
-This library will than import that file.
-(If you don't use dub packages, just move the file into the source/d_imgui folder of this library) (Currently broken due to https://issues.dlang.org/show_bug.cgi?id=20905)

-### TODO:

-- Port the opengl-glfw bindings (maybe other too).
-- Wait for https://issues.dlang.org/show_bug.cgi?id=20905 to get fixed.
-- Further testing of all widgets.

-### Original Description:

 <sub>(This library is available under a free and permissive license, but needs financial support to sustain its continued improvements.
 In addition to maintenance and stability there are many desirable features yet to be added.
 If your company is using Dear ImGui, please consider reaching out.)</sub>